ENCODE-DCC/encoded/docs/region-search-viz-cache.rst

 To support IHEC JSON, each dataset may require one or more additional queries of encodeD metadata from elasticsearch.

 Analogous to the primary (encodeD metadata) indexer, the indexing state is stored in the Elasticsearch object snovault/meta/vis_indexer.
-Unlike the primary indexer, work of the vis indexer uses only 1 process.
+Unlike the primary indexer, work of the vis indexer uses only 1 process at this time.

 The whole indexing of all visualizable datasets takes ~30 minutes for ~25K of vis_blobs.